darrenldl/oali/README.md

 - Optional full disk encryption
 - Optional `linux-hardened` kernel installation

+## Goal
-Oali aims to be smart and hassle free, so following features are included as a result
+Oali aims to be snappy, minimal, smart, and hassle free

-- Automatic adjustment of dialogues and settings based on whether the live CD is running in UEFI or BIOS mode
+See **Specifics** section below for more information

 ## Prerequisites
 - Working internet connection